International Day Against Homophobia, Lesbophobia, Transphobia & Biphobia 2022

 Spending money: people who are feeling lonely may spend money on ‘unnecessary’ things to fill the void.

-Eating habits: over-eating or under-eating are closely link to depression.
+Eating habits: over-eating or under-eating are closely linked to depression.
 Some people would console themselves by eating too much, while others would lose their appetite and find other ways to make themselves feel better.